OkaNim/unit-converter/README.md

 <br>
 <br>
 ### How to register variants for symbols of component units<br>
-There are occasionally typographycal errors in text from scientific articles, e.g. 'pa' for Pa (pascal).<br>
+There are occasionally typographycal errors for symbols in scientific documents, e.g. 'pa' for Pa (pascal).<br>
-Such error notations can be also recognized by registering as the variants in symbol-variant.<br>txt in /src/199_file/other-necessaries.<br>
+Such error notations can be also recognized by registering as the variants in symbol-variant.txt in /src/199_file/other-necessaries.<br>
 The file is a TSV format and consists of three columns of symbol-variant, name, and symbol.<br>
 Register an error notation, the corresponding name and symbol for a component unit, respectively, as written in the file.<br>
 After the registration, once the program is executed, the notation will be outputted in used-comp-unit.dat in /src/199_file.<br>
-Please confirm by the file whether the notation is used or not.<br>
+Confirm in the file if the registered notation is used.<br>
 <br>
 <br>
 <br>
 ### How to create a component unit file
 If there is no proper symbol in the component unit files in /src/199_file/component-unit or no proper component unit file in the folder, it is neccessary to register or create them.<br>
-Show how to register symbols in the component unit files with using mass.txt in /src/199_file/component-unit as an example.<br>
+Show how to register symbols in the component unit files using mass.txt in /src/199_file/component-unit as an example.<br>
 The file is a TSV format and composes of four columns of symbol, destination, factor, and prefix-used.<br>
-In mass.txt, g (gram), t (ton), and lb (pound) are registered for symbol.<br>
+In mass.txt, 'g' (gram), 't' (ton), and 'lb' (pound) are registered for symbol.<br>
 For desitination, register a desitination unit.<br>
-In the registarion, it is better to use SI units.<br>
+SI units are better for it.<br>
-Therefore, kg (kilogram) is registered in mass.txt.<br>
+Therefore, 'kg' (kilogram) is registered in mass.txt.<br>
 The same desitination unit should be used for all regsitered symbols.<br>
-In the column of factor, register a conversion factor for the desitination unit.<br>
+For factor, register a conversion factor for the desitination unit.<br>
-For g (gram), 1e-3 is registered because of 1 g = 0.001 kg.<br>
+For g (gram), '1e-3' is registered because of 1 g = 0.001 kg.<br>
 The notaions for factor can be anything (e.g. 0.001, 1e-3), if they can be used as the float type in the program.<br>
-The factors for t (ton) and lb (pound) are registerd similarily.<br>
+The factors for 't' (ton) and 'lb' are registerd similarily.<br>
-If unit prefixes can be used for the registered symbols, they can be registered in the column of prefix-used.<br>
+If unit prefixes can be used for the registered symbols, they can be registered for prefix-used.<br>
 If registered, the notations and the factors are automatically generated in the program.<br>
 However, it is better not to register unnecessary ones because of less time to execute the program.<br>
-For g (gram), seven unit prefixes of n (nano), µ (micro), u (micro), m (milli), k (kilo), K (kilo), M (mega) are registered.<br>
+For 'g' (gram), seven unit prefixes of 'n' (nano), 'µ' (micro), 'u' (micro), 'm' (milli), 'k' (kilo), 'K' (kilo), 'M' (mega) are registered.<br>
 Usable unit prefixes can be confirmed in unit-prefix.txt in /src/199_file/unit-prefix.<br>
 For micro and kilo, 'u' and 'K' are also registered in the file as the variants for 'µ' and 'k', respectively, because they are frequently misprinted.<br>
-For t (ton) and lb (pound), unit prefixes are not regsitered.<br>
+For 't' (ton) and 'lb', unit prefixes are not regsitered.<br>
 If not use at all, write 'non'.<br>
 Conversely, if use all unit prefixes in unit-prefix.txt, write 'all'.<br>
 <br>